Taiko2k/Moonbeam/README.md

  - View friend bio and location information
  - Youtube URL extraction

->  :warning: This app is early in development and will be buggy.
+>  :warning: This app is early in development, has limited features and may be buggy.

-## Building a Flatpak
+## Building as a Flatpak

+This app isn't quiet ready for general use, but you can try it out as a developer preview.

 You will need the package `flatpak-builder`.